 Swiss made watch brands like Rolex, Omega and Philippe Patek are renowned throughout the world for their quality, longevity and luxury.
 However, most of us cannot afford the thousands of dollars required to buy one, right?

 That leaves the less rich people, like you and me, with the question: what are the most affordable Swiss Made watches on the market today?

 Well, the good news is, there are quite a lot of options.
-From super cheap and replaceable, to the more luxurious but not over the top priced brands.
+From super cheap and replaceable, to the more luxurious, but not over the top Swiss watch brands.

 So, in this detailed review, I will show you, starting from the cheapest, what your options are.